MoArtis/Unity-SV-FlexMotion-Website/input/documentation/apply-pose/index.md

 }
 ```

-And obviously a newly played animation will not be posed (unless specifically set as such) and the transition will happen normally.
+And obviously a newly played animation will not be posed (unless specifically set as such) and the transition will happen as expected.